 I love photographing hands, especially family hands.
 The last time I did a hands challenge, this little family had just had their second child.
 Now they have three.
 Our hands tell stories about our lives now and what we’ve been through.
 I have several scars on my hands that tell of an active childhood.
 Do you bite your nails?
 Have you lost a finger (or two)?
 Do you live in a climate that is friendly or harsh on your hands?
 What stories do your hands tell?

-IN A NEW POST CREATED FOR THIS CHALLENGE, SHARE A BLACK AND WHITE PHOTO OR TWO (OR MORE).
+IN A NEW POST CREATED FOR THIS CHALLENGE, SHARE A PHOTO (OR TWO OR THREE) THAT FEATURES HANDS.

 Everyone is welcome to participate, even if your blog isn’t about photography.

 - Each week, I’ll come up with a theme and post a photo that I think fits.
 You take photographs based on your interpretation of the theme, and post them on your blog (a new post!) anytime before the following Thursday, when the next photo theme will be announced.

 - To make it easy for others to check out your photos, title your blog post “A Photo a Week Challenge: (theme of the week)” and be sure to use the “postaday″ tag.